 Each of these assets can have absolute targets applied to roll up to the high-level organization level target.
 An organization could also consider intensity targets for some of the assets as intensity targets can help with benchmarking emissions reductions across the organization.

 Also consider how the target will break down over the projected timeline, what quarterly or annual reductions need to take place to achieve the goal?
-An area chart like the example provided in Figure 2 offers a useful visualization of the variable timing of emission reductions from different initiatives.
+Consider an area chart to offer a useful visualization of the variable timing of emission reductions from different initiatives.
 Projecting the impact of your initiatives in this way helps with planning and setting expectations with stakeholders.

 Next, you’ll want to consider capital projects such as plant and equipment upgrades that will help lower your emissions in the future.
 That might involve LED lighting retrofits to older buildings, the electrification of a fleet or perhaps a program for remote working for employees to help lower emissions from Scope 3 commuting.
 There’s an even longer list of actions that can be taken when investment is available.
 The difficulty here is how to choose a collection of projects that will have the best return on investment, especially considering there are a few ways to measure ROI.
 For example, is the organization concerned with the greatest emissions reduction total, or are financial indicators like quickest payback, IRR or NPV more important?
 It’s essential that your data management and reporting platform supports you to analyze and prioritize projects though all these lenses, so you make informed decisions.

 Procuring electricity generated by renewables

 Another area to explore is the procurement of electricity produced from renewable sources.
 There are multiple approaches to consider:

 - On site generation of renewable electricity can be an option for some buildings and is becoming increasingly cost effective with short payback periods.